How to: Add and Reference Custom Assemblies

 Reference a custom assembly from its default location

-Open the form template project in Visual Studio 2012.
+Open the form template project in Microsoft Visual Studio Tools for Applications.

 On the Project menu, click Add Reference.